ericstrobl/CCI/README.md

 # Cyclic Causal Inference (CCI)

 A constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.
+CCI runs like FCI but can handle cycles.

 Details: https://arxiv.org/abs/1805.02087